WannesDC/Portfolio_project/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+The build artifacts will be stored in the `wwwroot/` directory of `dotnet_backend` .
+Only Use this with `--prod`, the flag that indicates this is the production build.

 ## Running cypress tests